dikortis/LetsTalkETC/Episodes/Episode_15.md

-if you wanted to in code playing chess as a smaller contract that requires general-purpose computation because you have to express all of the the rules of chess I'm Jane check the rules of chess in that language and you can't you know you you wouldn't imagine be able to do
+if you wanted to in code playing chess as a smaller contract that requires general-purpose computation because you have to express all of the rules of chess I'm Jane check the rules of chess in that language and you can't you know you you wouldn't imagine be able to do